 Michigan Metrology offers surface roughness measurement services, from one component to thousands.
 Our surface texture measurements are aided by the NPFlex 3D Optical Profiler, provided by Bruker Corporation.

 The NPFlex is a microscope in which each objective lens contains a specially designed interferometer.
 The microscope portion of the instrument provides the “image” of the surface whereas the interferometric portion provides the height information comprising the surface.
-The primary mode of operation is the Vertical Scanning Interferometer (VSI) technique.
-The Phase Shifting Interferometer (PSI) mode is also available and is used for super smooth components such as optical mirrors and polished silicon.
+The primary mode of operation is the Vertical Scanning Interferometry (VSI) technique.
+The Phase Shifting Interferometry (PSI) mode is used for super smooth components such as optical mirrors and polished silicon.
 The advanced VXI mode combines the scanning range of VSI with the height resolution of PSI for supersmooth surfaces that are not flat, such as lenses.

 About 3D Optical Profiling

 In an optical profiler, light travels down from the microscope.
 It first encounters a beam splitter which sends half of the light to the sample being measured (e.g., the spherical sample as shown) and the other half of the light to a perfectly smooth mirror (Figure 1).
 The light reflects from both the perfect mirror and the surface being tested, recombining at the beamsplitter before traveling off to be imaged by the optics and camera.
 As a result of this process, a series of bright and dark bands (i.e. fringes) are superimposed on the image of the surface.

 Figure 1.
 Microscope and interferometric objective lens schematic of the system used by Michigan Metrology for surface roughness measurement.